Diversity Of Indian Culture

 Malayalam is spoken mainly in Kerala and Lakshadweep.

-Konkani is mainly spoken in Goa, Karnataka, and Maharashtra.
+Konkani is mainly spoken in Goa, Karnataka, as well as Maharashtra.

 Kashmiri is spoken in Jammu and Kashmir.

 Diversity Of Indian Culture, India is also known as the land of festivals.
 India is also one of the countries to have the most festivals.
 Being so rich in culture and traditions, India has got so many festivals.
-As in India people from different group and religions live and every religions or community celebrate their culture and festivals in harmony and they also respect each other festivals and culture.
-Every festival has its own uniqueness, as well as people, celebrate each festival with joy, spreading love among each other.
+Every religions or community celebrate their culture and festivals in harmony and they also respect each other festivals and culture.
+Every festival has its own uniqueness.
+People celebrate each festival with joy, spreading love among each other.
 Some of the festivals of India are:

 Diwali also known as the festival of lights is one of the biggest Hindu festivals.
-People all over the country celebrate Diwali where they decorate all the houses with lights as well as people enjoy and wear new clothes.
+People all over the country celebrate Diwali.
+They decorate all the houses with lights as well as people enjoy and wear new clothes.
 People draw rangolis, decorate houses, as well as participate in the puja.
 It is also one of the most popular festivals in India.